shortstheory/shortstheory.github.io/_posts/2017-12-10-thinkpad-13-thoughts-after-18-months.md

 ## Build Quality

 *Pretty* decent.
-At 1.4kg it\'s not the smallest or lightest 13.3" laptop available, but it\'s small enough to not matter.
+At 1.4kg it\'s not the smallest or lightest 13.3\" laptop available, but it\'s small enough to not matter.
 Given the number of I/O ports onboard, it\'s a very acceptable compromise.

 You can immediately tell it isn\'t made from the fancy composites of the X1 Carbon or the magnesium alloy of the T/X/P series ThinkPads.
 Yet the plastic frame of the laptop is good quality and can easily stand out on its own.
 Compared to other ThinkPads I\'ve tried, it feels considerably better built than the E470 and the X1 Yoga and is on par, if not better than the T440p.
 The P50 is more solid, though it must be kept in mind that the P50 is a much thicker laptop than the 13.
 The 13\'s build quality is on another level compared to the Lenovo IdeaPad G580 I had been using before this.
 Even after a year of heavy use, creaking on twisting the frame is non-existent and nothing feels like it\'s on the verge of falling apart like it did with the IdeaPad.

 The hinges are nice and tight and the lid gives a satisfying thump on closing.
 Speaking of which, the aluminium lid is solid and protects the display nicely.
 However, it does give the laptop a heterogeneous look and feel with the rest of the frame being made of plastic.

 One aside here, the 13 does have unique touches not found on higher end models.
-For example, the "i\'s" in the ThinkPad logo in both the lid and the palm-rest glow and the ThinkPad logo has a really nice brushed finish to it on the lid.
+For example, the \"i\'s\" in the ThinkPad logo in both the lid and the palm-rest glow and the ThinkPad logo has a really nice brushed finish to it on the lid.

 Opening the laptop for servicing and upgrading is not a good experience.
 The bottom base is held by 10 captive screws and is incredibly fiddly to pry open.
 I ended up scratching off some of the paint of the bottom cover in the two times I tried opening the base.
 That said, upgradability is much better than what you can find on comparable ultrabooks.
 Both DDR4 RAM slots, the M.2 SATA SSD (no NVMe on the Gen 1 unfortunately), the Wi-Fi card, and battery can be easily replaced.